rachj14/project-one/README.md

 In this project, our focus is on leveraging various data sources and files to craft and manipulate DataFrames using the power of Pandas 🐼.
 Our goal is to employ a range of analytical and visualization techniques to unravel insights from the datasets at our disposal.
 The overarching questions guiding our exploration include:

-Does financial wellness impact life expectancy? 💰 :money_with_wings:

 Does health expenditure impact life expectancy? :hospital:

 Does residency location impact life expectancy? :house: (Developed vs. Developing countries and States in Australia)